zlassiter/WordpressTornadoWarnings/readme.txt

 == Description ==

 This plugin displays tornado warnings in the United States on your wordpress blog.
+You can see a working example of this widget in action at <http://warningweather.com/blog>

+= Note =

-Note: This plugin makes calls to a remote server to gather the latest tornado warning data.
+This plugin makes calls to a remote server to gather the latest tornado warning data.

 == Installation ==